yannchristinat/oncoscanR/inst/extdata/README.md

 # File `chas_example.txt`
 Toy example containing a subset of the alterations of a real ChAS export file.

+# File `ascat_example.txt`
+Toy example containing a subset of the alterations of a ASCAT result file.

 # File `OncoScan_CNV.na33.r2.annot.processed.bed`
 Arm coverage of the Oncoscan na33.r2 assay.
 Of note, the arms 13p, 14p, 15p, 21p and 22p are not covered by the Oncoscan.